-With respect to welfare, the main result that holds across experiments is that in open economy the welfare effects of the reforms in the North are significantly smaller in absolute value than in closed economy.
-The key reason is that, in open economy, social security it differs in an open versus closed economy) for various cohorts.
+&lt;sup>2An equally interesting question is calculating the welfare effect of the demographic transition (and how it differs in an open vs. closed economy) for various cohorts.
 We make these calculations, from the perspective of households living in developing economies (the South), in a companion paper.
-See Attanasio, Kitao and Violante (2006).
+See Attanasio et al. (2006).

-reforms have a lighter impact on wage rates and interest rates in the North.
+With respect to welfare, the main result that holds across experiments is that in open economy the welfare effects of the reforms in the North are significantly smaller in absolute value than in closed economy.
+The key reason is that, in open economy, social security reforms have a lighter impact on wage rates and interest rates in the North.
 Capital can flow into the North when domestic savings are low, keeping wages of the future generations high, independently of the reform.
 In closed economy, instead, the nature of the reform greatly affects capital accumulation and the future path of wages and interest rates.

-The chief conclusion of our exercise is, perhaps, that if one is interested in quantifying the dynamics of the fiscal variables (e.g., the payroll tax) needed to keep the PAYG viable, or needed to finance a transition towards a fully-funded system, then it does not matter too much whether the closed or open economy view is taken.
+The chief conclusion of our exercise is, perhaps, that if one is interested in quantifying the dynamics of the fiscal variables (e.g., the payroll tax) needed to keep the PAYG viable, or needed to finance a transition towards a fully funded system, then it does not matter too much whether the closed or open economy view is taken.
 However, if the focus is on quantifying the evolution of factor prices and aggregate variables, then the two approaches diverge significantly.
 In terms of welfare, in virtually every policy experiment, the welfare effects of the reform in closed economy are larger in absolute values than those in open economy.

 There are several branches of the literature related to our paper.
 First, there is a vast literature on equilibrium OLG models that evaluates quantitatively different scenarios for social security reform in closed economy.
-A far from exhaustive list includes Geanakoplos, Mitchell and Zeldes (1998), De Nardi, Imrohoroglu and Sargent (1999), Huggett and Ventura (1999), Kotlikoff, Smetters and Walliser (1999), Abel (2001a, 2003), Bohn (2003), Diamond and Geanakoplos (2003), Krueger and Kubler (2005).
+A far from exhaustive list includes Geanakoplos et al. (1998), De Nardi et al. (1999), Huggett and Ventura (1999), Kotlikoff et al. (1999), Abel (2001a, 2003), Bohn (2003), Diamond and Geanakoplos (2003), and Krueger and Kubler (2005).

 Second, some authors have argued, within structural models, that the unsynchronized demographic trends across more and less developed countries can shape the dynamics of current accounts.
-See, among others, Henriksen (2002), Brooks (2003), Domeij and Floden (2004), and Attanasio, Kitao and Violante (2006).3
+See, among others, Henriksen (2002), Brooks (2003), Domeij and Floden (2004), and Attanasio et al. (2006).

-Third, some authors have explicitly recognized that the closed economy benchmark may not be the right one to study the implications of reforming the PAYG system.
-Huang, Imrohoroglu and Sargent (1997) analyze reforms in the U.S. under the "small open economy" assumption, with fixed interest rates.
-Borsch-Supan, Ludwig and Winter (2003) and Fehr, Jokisch and Kotlikoff (2004a) proposed multi-region models of the developed world (i.e., a subset of OECD countries), where the focus is on the effects of pension reform in U.S. and Germany, respectively, in open economy.
-Fehr, Jokisch and Kotlikoff (2005) extend their multi-country model to analyze the role of China and conclude that capital flowing from China to the more developed world will significantly contribute to the rise in labor productivity and wages, counteracting the payroll tax hike needed to sustain the PAYG systems.
+Third, some authors have explicitly recognized that the closed-economy benchmark may not be the right one to study the implications of reforming the PAYG system.
+Huang et al. (1997) analyze reforms in the U.S. under the "small open-economy" assumption, with fixed interest rates.
+Borsch-Supan et al. (2003) and Fehr et al. (2004a) proposed multiregion models of the developed world (i.e., a subset of OECD countries), where the focus is on the effects of pension reform in U.S. and Germany, respectively, in open economy.
+Fehr et al. (2006) extend their multi-country model to analyze the role of China and conclude that capital flowing from China to the more developed world will significantly contribute to the rise in labor productivity and wages, counteracting the payroll tax hike needed to sustain the PAYG systems.